wanze/statamic-super-static-cache/README.md

 ```

 Cache the `page` and `sort` query string of any page under `/categories` (using `*` as wildcard).
 Only create a cache
-file if `page` contains at least one number and `sort` is equal to `desc` or `asc`.
+file if `page` contains numbers and `sort` is equal to `desc` or `asc`.

 Lastly, we need to adjust some configuration based on the active static caching type.

 ### Full Measure

 This strategy serves a cached file directly from the reverse proxy.
-We need to adjust the configuration of the reverse
+Extend the configuration of the reverse
 proxy to skip the cache if the "skip cache" cookie is present.

 **Apache**